snhgamedev/snhgamedev.github.io/info/index.md

 ```
 1. Welcome/Announcements
-   news from the admins
+   News from the admins

 2. Introductions + What's New
-   Round-robin
-   Each person gets the floor
+   Each person gets the floor, round-robin!
-   Please don't hijack people's time...you can save
+   PLEASE DON'T HIJACK OTHER PEOPLE'S TIME (e.g. don't start
-   it for the Roundtable Discussion!
+   tangential conversations... you can save it for the
+   Roundtable Discussion)

 -- BIO BREAK --

 3. Roundtable Discussion
-   Round-robin free-for-all :)
+   Round-robin free-for-all :-)

-4. Open Demos (last hour?)
+4. Open Demos (last 45 minutes?)

-5. Wrap Up
+5. Wrap Up!
 ```
 #### TIPS FOR INTRODUCING YOURSELF

 We welcome all levels of skill and interest!
 You just have to be curious about making games and sharing your interests with the group.

-During the introduction round, just give us an idea of you; during the second round you'll be able to get into the weeds!

 * What's your name?
 * What are you interested in?